MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.LogicApp/v1.0.8/Get-AzureRmIntegrationAccountCallbackUrl.md

 # Get-AzureRmIntegrationAccountCallbackUrl

 ## SYNOPSIS
-Gets an integration account callback URL.
+Gets the specified integration account callback URL from the Azure resource group.

 ## SYNTAX